Play Google Zerg Rush

 How It Started

 In April 2012, Google rolled out Zerg Rush as a wink to the iconic real-time strategy game StarCraft and its famous “zerg rush” tactic.
-Typing “zerg rush” into Google unleashed a wave of tiny “o” characters that nibbled away at your search results — an everyday page suddenly turned into a battlefield.
+Typing “zerg rush” into Google unleashed a wave of tiny “o” characters that turned an everyday results page into a frantic little battlefield.

 What It Did